The 50 Most-Iconic Fast-Food Menu Items—Ranked!

 But what are the most iconic fast-food items of all time?
 To come up with our answer, we turned to YouGov's rankings.
 YouGov surveyed more than 7,000 Americans over a one-year period from August 2019 to August 2020 to find out what the "most famous" restaurants in the United States are.
 Using YouGov's research, we combed out the fast-food options and chose an iconic dish from each of the top restaurants.

-Here are the 50 greatest and most iconic fast food dishes that have woven themselves into the fabric of American cuisine, ranked in reverse order of restaurant fame.
-See what ranked as the number-one greatest fast-food classic item—it might surprise you.
+Here are the 50 greatest and most iconic fast-food dishes that have woven themselves into the fabric of American cuisine, ranked in reverse order of restaurant fame.
+See what ranked #1—it might surprise you.